 There are two sides when it comes to creating viral sports content today.
 On the one hand, the topic is extremely popular.
 On the other, such posts are so abundant that users have started to pick carefully what to share.
 One way or another, there are plenty of things you have to consider if you want to write a viral sports post.
 Once you read this, you gonna know how.

-7 tips to create viral sports posts:
+So, lets see how to create viral sports posts.

 1) Knowledge is King